mariopino/api/substrate/extrinsics.md

 ### transfer(dest: `Address`, value: `Compact<Balance>`)
 - **interface**: api.tx.balances.transfer
 - **summary**: Transfer some liquid free balance to another account.  `transfer` will set the `FreeBalance` of the sender and receiver.
 It will decrease the total issuance of the system by the `TransferFee`.
 If the sender's account is below the existential deposit as a result of the transfer, the account will be reaped.
 The dispatch origin for this call must be `Signed` by the transactor.  # <weight> - Dependent on arguments but not critical, given proper implementations for input config types.
 See related functions below. - It contains a limited number of reads and writes internally and no complex computation.
-Related functions:  - `ensure_can_withdraw` is always called internally but has a bounded complexity. - Transferring balances to accounts that did not exist before will cause `T::OnNewAccount::on_new_account` to be called. - Removing enough funds from an account will trigger `T::DustRemoval::on_unbalanced` and `T::OnFreeBalanceZero::on_free_balance_zero`.  # </weight>
+Related functions:  - `ensure_can_withdraw` is always called internally but has a bounded complexity. - Transferring balances to accounts that did not exist before will cause `T::OnNewAccount::on_new_account` to be called. - Removing enough funds from an account will trigger `T::DustRemoval::on_unbalanced` and `T::OnFreeBalanceZero::on_free_balance_zero`. - `transfer_keep_alive` works the same way as `transfer`, but has an additional check that the transfer will not kill the origin account.  # </weight>

+### transferKeepAlive(dest: `Address`, value: `Compact<Balance>`)
+- **interface**: api.tx.balances.transferKeepAlive
+- **summary**: Same as the [`transfer`] call, but with a check that the transfer will not kill the origin account.
+99% of the time you want [`transfer`] instead.  [`transfer`]: struct.Module.html#method.transfer

 ___